MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 5. In the confirmation message that appears, select **Save**.

-The activity suggestion is removed from the suggestions list and added to the timeline of the **Regarding** record<!--note from editor: I'm not sure whether this should be "field," "record," or "entity.
-It looks like the UI for the lookup calls it a "record," so I'll go with that.-->, making it visible for everyone who has access to the record.
+The activity suggestion is removed from the suggestions list and added to the timeline of the **Regarding** record, making it visible for everyone who has access to the record.

 ### Edit an activity